r-cas/caracas/paper/paper.md

 From a statistician's perspective, `R` is excellent for data handling, graphics, for model fitting and statistical inference and as a programming environment.
 However, `R` largely lacks the ability to perform symbolic computations.
-That is, `R` only support to a small extent the step from posing a problem (for example a model) in mathematical terms over symbolic manipulations of the model and further onto a stage where a model can be combined with data.
-The `caracas` provides capapilities for these steps directly in `R`.
-Topicas that can be handled in `caracas` include:
+That is, `R` only supports to a small extent the step from posing a problem (for example a model) in mathematical terms over symbolic manipulations of the model and further onto a stage where a model can be combined with data.
+The `caracas` provides capabilities for these steps directly in `R`.
+Topics that can be handled in `caracas` include:

 * Sums,
 * limits,